 The information in this document is subject to change without notice and should not be construed as a commitment by Digital Equipment Corporation.
-Digital Equipment Corporation assumes no responsibility for any errors that may appear in this document.
+Digital Equipment Corporation assumes no responsibility for any errors that may appear in this document

-The software described in this document is furnished under a license and may be used or copied only in accordance with the terms of such license.
+The software described in this document is furnished under a license and may be use or copied only in accordance with the terms of such license.

-No responsibility is assumed for the use or reliability of software on equipment that is not supplied by DIGITAL or its affiliated companies.
+No responsibility is assumed for the use or reliability of software on equipment that is not supplied by Digital Equipment Corporation or its affiliated companies.

-Copyright © 1983 by Digital Equipment Corporation.
+© Digital Equipment Corporation 1983, 1987, 1989.

 All Rights Reserved.
+Printed in U.S.A.

-The postage-paid READER'S COMMENTS form on the last page of this document requests your critical evaluation to assist us in preparing future documentation.
+The postpaid Reader's Comments forms at the end of this document request your critical evaluation to assist in preparing future documentation.